ProjectAliceDev/aliceos-docs/Applet-Structure.md

 ```
 game/
 	Applets/
+        AppletName/
 		    AppletName.rpy
 		    AppletName.rpyc
 	        Resources/
 		    icons/
 			    applet_16.png
 			    applet_24.png
 			    applet_32.png
 			    applet_64.png
 			    applet_128.png
 ```
-Applets are stored in the `Applets` folder, either as compiled RenPy scripts or as the original source code (compiled at runtime).
-App icons are stored in `Resources/icons` under multiple sizes.
+The Applet itself, as well as its manifest, is located in its source code.
+Additional resources such as app icons, images, etc., are located in the `Resources` folder.

 We've provided an applet template on GitHub that developers can use to quickly get started without worrying about setting up the structure.
 [Get the template here &rsaquo;](https://github.com/TheAngelReturns/aliceos-applet)